OfficeDev/outlook-dev-docs/docs/add-ins/addin-tutorial.md

 1. Select the **Insert default gist** button again.
 This time, you should see the contents of the gist inserted into the body of the email.

    > [!NOTE]
-   > Outlook for Windows: To pick up the latest settings, you may need to close and reopen the compose message window.
+   > Outlook on Windows: To pick up the latest settings, you may need to close and reopen the compose message window.

 ## Implement a task pane